 - Water Treatment Facilities—3,000 SF including two (2) horizontal filtration tanks, a protected chlorine and ammonia chemical storage building, and a glass-fused bolted steel vertical back wash tank.

 - Ancillary Facilities—diesel standby generator, transformer, yard piping, access vaults, infiltration drywells, retaining wall, access road, pavement, fencing, gates, and landscaping.

 - Offsite Work—replacement of raw water transmission pipeline; construction of chemical dosing and containment piping; new sewer discharge pipeline connection; new utility connections; and new curb, gutter, and sidewalks.

-Butier Engineering, Inc. is providing construction management, inspection, public relations, environmental impact monitoring, and soils/materials testing services.
-Team members include Ninyo & Moore, ON-SITE Technical Services, Murakawa Communications, GeoVision, and Paleowest.
-Murakawa Communications is leading Butier’s Construction Information Team, providing collateral material in cooperation with the City’s project manager and contractor.
-Materials and events include project fact sheets, construction notices, copy for the City’s project website, meeting flyers, neighborhood pop-up meetings, groundbreaking / milestone events, City Council presentations, construction information hotline, and E-newsletters.
+Butier Engineering, Inc. provided construction management, inspection, public relations, environmental impact monitoring, and soils/materials testing services.
+Team members included Ninyo & Moore, ON-SITE Technical Services, Murakawa Communications, GeoVision, and Paleowest.
+Murakawa Communications led Butier’s Construction Information Team, providing collateral material in cooperation with the City’s project manager and contractor.
+Materials and events included project fact sheets, construction notices, copy for the City’s project website, meeting flyers, neighborhood pop-up meetings, groundbreaking / milestone events, City Council presentations, construction information hotline, and E-newsletters.